Dolly Parton wants to pose again for Playboy for 75th birthday: 'Boobs are still the same'

 In the interview, the "Jolene" singer also talked about her cosmetic procedures.

 "I've had about all the nips and tucks I can have," Parton said.
 "The good part with me though, I have my own look.
 I look kind of cartoonish and cartoons don't really age that much."

-The star has always been open about her looks, and even once famously quipped, “It costs a lot to look this cheap."
+The star has always been open about her looks, and even once famously quipped, "It costs a lot of money to look this cheap!"